TIBCOSoftware/vscode-extension-mashling/README.md

 * __Json validation__ : Validates the json against predefined schema.

-* __Create mashling gateway__ : Once the json is ready , mashling gateway can be created directly through vscode command palette.
+* __Create Mashling gateway__ : Once the json is ready , Mashling gateway can be created directly through vscode command palette.

-* __Create sample gateway__ : A sample mashling gateway can be created directly through vscode command palette.
+* __Create sample gateway__ : A sample Mashling gateway can be created directly through vscode command palette.

-* __Install and update mashling-cli__ : Install or update mashling just by running a vscode command.
+* __Install and update Mashling cli__ : Install or update Mashling just by running a vscode command.

-Press `Ctrl + shift + p` and search for the commands starting with `Mashling`.
+Press `Ctrl + shift + p` and search for the commands starting with `mashling`.
 Following commands are available:

 ![mashling-command-list.png](extras/mashling-command-list.png?raw=true)